 Heredity And Evolution

 The variations that emerge as a result of reproduction may be inherited which causes an increase in the survival rate of entities.
 For the same trait, there are two copies of genes in individuals that reproduce sexually.
-In case the copies are not identical to each other, the characteristic or the trait is expressed as is referred to as the dominant trait while the other is referred to as the recessive trait.
+In case the copies are not identical to each other, the characteristic or the trait, which is expressed phenotypically is referred to as the dominant trait while the other is referred to as the recessive trait.
 These variations observed in the species can either bestow survival benefits or offer to the genetic drift.

 However, if there are alterations in the non-reproductive tissues that are due to environmental factors, these are not inherited.
 If the variation is linked with geographical isolation, then there are chances of speciation taking place.
 Evolutionary dynamics are evident in organisms when they are classified.
 Not only living species, but even the study of fossil fuels can help in the study of evolution.
 The evolution of complex organs can be attributed to the survival benefits that occur at the intermediate stages.
-During the event of evolution, features or organs can be modified and adapted to perform newer functions such as the evolution of feathers from providing warmth to aiding birds in taking a flight.
-Hence, evolution cannot be merely termed as progress to higher forms but lower forms, instead it appears to have provided with complicated body structures and designs simultaneously when simpler structures are still thriving.
+During the event of evolution, features or organs can be modified and adapted to perform new functions such as the evolution of feathers from providing warmth to aiding birds in taking a flight.
+Hence, evolution cannot be merely termed as progress to higher forms or lower forms, instead, it appears to have provided with complicated body structures and designs simultaneously when simpler structures are still thriving.